 Capture as much of the market in as little time as possible

-When you have a breakthrough idea which is well perceived in the market, you’ll probably want to capture as much of the market as possible.
+When you have a breakthrough idea that is well perceived in the market, you’ll probably want to capture as much of the market as possible.
 To compete on the market with other dominant players, you’ll need to increase your marketing and sales efforts.
 This, again, can only be done on a pretty penny.

 Get additional value from your investors

 The first reason to contact investors is, of course, to get funding.
-But investors can offer more than just money – they can help you get deals with other companies with which they have connections.
+But investors can offer more than just money.
+They can help you get deals with other companies with which they have connections.
 After all, your success in the market is in their interest as well.

 When you’re bigger, you can do more

 Some entrepreneurs prefer having a small company that they fully own.
-However, if you are among those who aim for more, you need more money – to attract top talent professionals for a further development of the company, to conquer the market with cutting-edge products, and to build respectful position among other players in the field.
-After all, wouldn’t you rather own 1% of a billion dollar company than own 100% of a company worth nothing at all?
+However, if you are among those who aim for more, you need more money – to attract top talent professionals for further development of the company, to conquer the market with cutting-edge products, and to build a respectful position among other players in the field.
+After all, wouldn’t you rather own 1% of a billion-dollar company than own 100% of a company worth nothing at all?

-Positive trends in funding for startups
+Positive trends in startup business funding

 The funding climate is great for the innovation sector, as shown in the U.S. Startup Outlook 2017, issued by Silicon Valley Bank.